The consequences of accidents involving hazardous materials

-Accidental releases of TICs may cause significant hazard to both human health and environment far away from release point.
-Reliable methods are therefore needed for estimating the release rates and the atmospheric dispersion of TICs following, for example, a process failure, accident or terrorist attack.
-The methods can be used in, for example, the emergency contingency planning and in the safety analyses of industrial installations.
+Accidental releases of TICs may potentially cause significant hazard to both human health and environment, in some cases even far away from the release point.
+Such releases may be caused, for example, due to a process failure, accident or terrorist attack.
+Reliable methods are therefore needed for estimating the release rates and the atmospheric dispersion of TICs.
+The methods can be used, for example, in the emergency contingency planning, in preparing for conceivable accidents, and in the safety analyses of industrial installations.

-The software has been designed to utilize directly and in real-time the meteorological data produced by numerical weather prediction (NWP) models.
-Direct utilization of e.g. NWP-model products simplifies the data a user has to provide while providing more reliable and accurate predictions.
-The user only needs to specify input data regarding the characteristics of the release and the environment (the type of release and its associated details, the location and time of the accident, and the contaminant).
+The software has been designed to utilise in real-time the meteorological data produced by numerical weather prediction (NWP) models.
+Automatic utilization of, for instance, NWP-model products simplifies the input data, which a user has to provide, and this will result in more reliable and accurate predictions.
+The user needs to specify only input data regarding the characteristics of the release and the environment (the type of release and its associated details, the location and time of the accident, and the contaminant).

-The model is not designed for evaluating the dispersion of buoyant plumes originating from, for example fires.
-A separate model (BUOYANT) can be used to estimate the dispersion of pollutants emitted from warehouse and wind-land fires.
-The ESCAPE model is limited in its ability to account for the detailed effects associated with complex terrain, buildings and other obstacles.
-Further, time-varying releases are outside of the scope of the model.
+The model is not designed for evaluating the dispersion of buoyant plumes originating from, for example, major fires.
+Another model (BUOYANT) developed at the FMI can be used to estimate the dispersion of pollutants emitted from warehouse and wild-land fires.
+The ESCAPE model is also limited in its ability to account for the detailed effects associated with complex terrain, buildings and other obstacles.
+Further, the detailed description of time-varying releases is outside of the scope of the model.

-The ESCAPE model has been scientifically evaluated, for example, within the EU-project SMEDIS (Scientific Model Evaluation of Dense Gas Dispersion Models).
-Comparison of model predictions against measured experimental data from six field campaigns indicates a fairly good agreement between predictions and measurements.
+The ESCAPE model has been scientifically evaluated, for example, within the EU-project SMEDIS (Scientific Model Evaluation of Dense Gas Dispersion Models; Carissimo et al., 2001).
+Comparison of model predictions against measured experimental data from six field campaigns indicates a fairly good or excellent agreement between predictions and measurements.

 Carissimo, B., Jagger, S.F., Daish, N.C., Halford, A., Selmer-Olsen, S., Riikonen, K., Perroux, J.M., Würtz, J., Bartzis, J., Duijm, N.J., Ham, K., Schatzmann, M. and Hall, D.-R., 2001.
 The SMEDIS database and validation exercise.
 Int.
 J. Environ.
 Pollut.
 16, pp. 614-629, doi:10.1504/IJEP.2001.000654.